 Students selected for the program are usually seniors majoring in Economics who are interested in a career in banking, financial institution management, and/or policy analysis and administration in government or business.
-To be selected for the internship, students must complete an application available from Terry Wells, Economic Internship Director (SSS461), or Zoe Honor, Academic Department Associate (SSS 476).
+To be selected for the internship, students must complete an application available from Professor Thomas Kemp, Economic Internship Director (SSS 475), or Zoe Honor, Academic Department Associate (SSS 476).

 How do I get credit for an internship?